edeliver/edeliver/README.md

   * If a `./mix.exs` and a `rel/config.exs` file exists, [mix](http://elixir-lang.org/getting_started/mix/1.html) is used fetch the dependencies, compile the sources and [distillery](https://github.com/bitwalker/distillery) is used to generate the releases / upgrades.
   * If a `./relx.config` file exists in addition to a `./mix.exs` file, [mix](http://elixir-lang.org/getting_started/mix/1.html) is used fetch the dependencies, compile the sources and [relx](https://github.com/erlware/relx) is used to generate the releases / upgrades.
   * If a `./rebar.config` file exists but no `./relx.config`, [rebar3](https://github.com/erlang/rebar3) is used to fetch the dependencies, compile the sources and to build the release
   * Otherwise [rebar](https://github.com/basho/rebar) is used to fetch the dependencies, compile the sources and generate the releases / upgrades.
+It is recommended to [migrate to rebar3](https://rebar3.readme.io/docs/from-rebar-2x-to-rebar3) in that case.

 This can be overridden by the config variables `BUILD_CMD=rebar3|rebar|mix`, `RELEASE_CMD=rebar3|rebar|mix|relx` and `USING_DISTILLERY=true|false` in `.deliver/config`.